Guide to sea fishing marks in TORBAY

 Contact Us

+Welcome to www.seafishing4fun.org, the website of Baywater Anglers, a sea fishing club based in Totnes and Torbay.
 We are a family club committed to encouraging others into the sport of sea angling and helping those who are already involved.

 As you browse the site, you will find information on shore fishing, rigs, boat fishing, bait and other areas that tickle our fancy, such as the occasional sidestep into the world of fly fishing in saltwater - often referred to as 'saltwater rodding'.
+Each of the photographs in the articles section opens up several pages on the species in question.
+Just click on either the picture or label to access them.

 Click on the pictures for more information...